 - This is merely the explainer.
 Read the Android Wear review

 The best everyday habit example involves riding on a bus and seeing a Google Maps-powered notification countdown to an unfamiliar destination.
 "4 stops to: Jackson St." intelligently reads the watch.
-The scary guessing game is taken out of a public transit commute.
+The scary guessing game is taken out of a public transit commute, and with Android 5.1.1 you don't have to keep turning the watch screen on and off, as the info will be 'always on'.

 The new technology also tips off wearers to dangers that lurk, as demonstrated in Google's first Android Wear video.
 A "Jellyfish warning" prompt can be seen with a surfer's flick of the wrist.